binary-com/daily-report/_posts/en/2017-05-11-Pound-Remains-Strong.md

 ## Coming up today

-Coming up today, we have UK manfucturing production at 08.30, released alongside Goods trade balance.
+Coming up today, we have UK manufacturing production at 08.30, released alongside Goods trade balance.

 At 09.00, we get EU Economic Forecasts.